rehierl/node-tree-outliner/5-implementation/0-1-parent-containers.md

 <!-- ======================================================================= -->
 # Implementation - parent containers

-(related to the implementation of sectioning nodes)

-The focus of this part is on the implementation of:
+The focus of the following content is on the implementation of parent
-Close one or more inner sections when exiting a parent container.
+containers: How to close inner sections when exiting such a node?

 ```
 n0